MartinWebDev/Terem-Weather/README.md

 and then "stuff" occur to give the required output.\
 However, the initial conversation with Andrew suggested that the test would revolve more about API based stuff.

-Now, this is obviously somewhat ambigious between whether the expectation is a WebAPI project, or a Service, or even just a Respository.\
+Now, this is obviously somewhat ambigious between whether the expectation is a WebAPI project, or a Service, or even just a Respository.
 And any of these is not a "cli" project anyway.
 After further chatting with Andrew, we decided that I would make a sort of "in between" project.\
-Thus, I will be created a repository type system to handle all the actual magic, which can then be hooked up to either a cli, or a webapi, or anything else we might like.
+Thus, I will be creating a repository type system to handle all the actual magic, which can then be hooked up to either a cli, or a webapi, or anything else we might like.

-I feel this is a good compramise between the 2 ideas, and makes the project much easier to keep in line with good coding standards anyway,\
-namely separation of concerns and dependency inversion.
+I feel this is a good compromise between the 2 ideas, and makes the project much easier to keep in line with good coding standards anyway, namely separation of concerns and dependency inversion.

 # Assumptions